wieluk/gameyfin-app/docs/library.md

 see the free space on each.

 - Zip and tar downloads are unpacked while they arrive, so a game needs only its own size in free space.
-7z and rar are unpacked as soon as the download finishes.
+7z, rar and other archives are unpacked as soon as the download finishes.
 An interrupted download starts over.
 - A setup program or disc image is saved as it is and waits for **Install**.
 - **Speed limit**: set one on the Downloads page.
 It is off by default.
 - **Cancel** stops a download; **Delete download** removes a finished one.